sebasmonia/dotfiles/README.md

-A place to store my i3 and Emacs configuration, plus other misc scripts.
+A place to store my ~~i3 and~~ Emacs configuration, plus other misc scripts.

+## Update December 2020

+Early December I moved my personal laptop to Fedora 33 using the default Gnome setup.
+It works great for tablet mode, and I liked Fedora enough that I moved my work laptop too.
+I might go back to the i3 setup someday, maybe after learning what I like and works from Gnome to replicate it.
+There's pleasure in running your own "custom DE", and I learned a lot about the inner workings of many things in Linux.
+However the experience I get from Gnome is really polished, it's hard to compete with that :)

 ## Dependencies for a fresh install: